The Time Traveler's Wife (TV series)

 The Time Traveler's Wife is a science fiction romantic drama television series based on the 2003 novel of the same name by Audrey Niffenegger.
-The series was developed and written by Steven Moffat, who had previously taken inspiration from Niffenegger's novel for his work on the science fiction series Doctor Who.
+The series was developed and written by Steven Moffat, who had previously taken inspiration from Niffenegger's novel for his work on Doctor Who.
 It was directed by David Nutter, stars Rose Leslie and Theo James, and premiered on HBO on May 15, 2022.
-The series received a generally negative reception, and was canceled after one season in July 2022.
+The series was canceled after one season in July 2022.
 The fans of the show started a petition to save the series by approaching other streaming platforms to pick it up for renewal.
 It was removed from HBO Max in December 2022.

-Blending romance and science fiction, the series follows the relationship between Henry DeTamble, a man with a genetic disorder which causes him to sporadically travel through time for short periods, and Clare Abshire, a woman who met an older version of Henry when she was a girl who told her they were married in the future.
+Blending romance and science fiction, the series follows the relationship between Henry DeTamble, a man with a genetic disorder which causes him to sporadically travel through time for short periods, and Clare Abshire, a woman who met an older version of Henry when she was a girl and whom Henry would eventually marry in the future.
 Much like the novel on which it is based, the series raises questions about determinism, free will, and identity.